 Acute management includes reestablishing and maintaining cerebral oxygenation and circulation; monitoring of respiratory, cardiac, vascular, and metabolic issues; and addressing concomitant injuries or medical problems.
 Primary rehabilitation goals in acute care are early mobilization as able and prevention of complications related to bedrest/immobility with frequent turning, range of motion, proper positioning/transfers, and braces or special mattresses if needed.
+Physiatrists can help differentiate patients with disorders of consciousness and help guide treatment plan and prognosis.
 In cases with poor prognosis for recovery, palliative care referral and family care conferences are essential.

-Subacute management includes initiation of multi-disciplinary rehabilitation program to promote sensorimotor and cognitive recovery.
-Monitor patients for agitation, bowel/bladder issues, and secondary conditions of HBI as mentioned above.
+As the patient progress, subacute management includes initiation of interdisciplinary rehabilitation program to promote sensorimotor and cognitive recovery.
+During this stage, patients should be evaluated for associated symptoms and sequalae, including agitation, sleep disturbance, mood disorders, spasticity, headaches, and cognitive deficits.
+Treatment plan and assessment should also include bowel/bladder issues, and secondary conditions of HBI as mentioned above.
 For spasticity, consider medications such as baclofen, dantrolene, or tizanidine, and/or chemical neurolysis (botulinum toxin, phenol) or intrathecal baclofen in select patients.
 Post-hypoxic seizures and movement disorders may require pharmacologic intervention (dopaminergics, anticholinergics).
 Initiate adaptive strategies for visual agnosias (label objects, maintain object locations).
 Serial examinations are useful as clinical deterioration can indicate new pathology and improvements can help guide the rehabilitation program.

 Chronic management guided by a physiatrist includes gradual reintegration into the community with ongoing education on recovery/adaptation, support/counseling, and appropriate referrals.
 For those who are able, driving evaluations and vocational rehabilitation referrals may be issued.
 Continue to monitor for development of secondary conditions associated with HBI and obtain neuropsychological follow-up as needed during cognitive recovery and during major transitions (community reentry, return to work, educational pursuits).